Magoosh LSAT Prep is a popular LSAT course. So, learn if Magoosh is the best choice to maximize your LSAT score.

 I would recommend Magoosh for students that are scoring in the 130s and trying to reach the high 140s, and students scoring in the 140s trying to reach the 150s.

 Magoosh’s lessons and tactics are aimed towards helping students gain a basic understanding of the LSAT, then using that basic understanding to maximize their scores.
 It is not a course that is trying to build a foundation for higher scores, or a course that will take students into scores in the high 160s or 170s.

 If you are a student looking for a course to set you on your way to a top-14 law school, Magoosh is not for you.

-But if you’re a student who’s trying to save money and just needs to break 150 on your LSAT, Magoosh can help.Get Magoosh LSAT Prep!
+But if you’re a student who’s trying to save money and just needs to break 150 on your LSAT, Magoosh can help.Save 20% on any Magoosh LSAT Prep course!

 Sign up for my LSAT newsletter!

 John Wilson Booth grew up in Alabama and attended the University of Alabama.
 He moved to Salt Lake City after graduation and began studying for the LSAT.
 His cold diagnostic score was a 154 and he self-studied to a 171.
 Now, he works as a writer as he decides which law school to attend.